p-adic equidistribution of CM points: Introduction and statements of the main results

-The above description on the distribution of CM points in nonsingular residue disks also implies the following: for each closed point $a\in|\X_{{\bf F}_{v}}|$, the intersection multiplicity at $a$ between $\X_{{\bf F}_{v}}$ and the Zariski closure $Z_{n}$ of points $z_{n}$ of the sequence reducing to $a$ tends to infinity with $n$.
-As the intersection multiplicity between different irreducible components is bounded, this means that for large $n$, exactly one of the irreducible components of $\X_{{\bf F}_{v}}$ intersects $Z_{n}$ with high multiplicity.
-We will explain that this component is $V$ if and only if $z_{n}$ lies in a small neighbourhood of $\zeta_{V}$ in $X_{v}^{\an}$.
-Thus it suffices to show that as $z$ varies among CM points in $ \cB_{V} $, the intersection multiplicity between its Zariski closure $Z$ and any irreducible components $V' \neq V$ stays bounded.
-This argument is developed in \S\ref{sec2}.
+The above description of the distribution of CM points in nonsingular residue discs also implies the following: for each closed point $a\in|\X_{{\bf F}_{v}}|$, the intersection multiplicity at $a$ between $\X_{{\bf F}_{v}}$ and the Zariski closure $Z_{n}$ of those points $z_{n}$ of the sequence that reduce to $a$ tends to infinity with $n$.
+As the intersection multiplicity between different irreducible components is bounded, this means that for large $n$, exactly one of the irreducible components of $\X_{{\bf F}_{v}}$ intersects $Z_{n}$ with high multiplicity -- equivalently, the corresponding Shilov point is close to $z_{n}$.
+The argument described so far is developed in \S~\ref{sec2}.

-In order to conclude, we need to compute the intersection multiplicity at $a\in |\X_{{\bf F}_{v}}|$ between irreducible components of $\X_{{\bf F}_{v}}$ and Zariski closures of CM points, the nontrivial case being when $a$ is supersingular.
-Thus the rest of the paper is dedicated to proving a new formula for such multiplicity, which is the following.
+We thus need to compute the intersection multiplicity at $a\in |\X_{{\bf F}_{v}}|$ between irreducible components of $\X_{{\bf F}_{v}}$ and Zariski closures of CM points, the nontrivial case being when $a$ is supersingular.
+Hence the rest of the paper is dedicated to proving a new formula for this multiplicity.